mugane-wahome/exams/README.md

 # Request for Help

-ChatGPT seems to be unable to generete diverse Biology questions, thus resulting in lots of repeated questions with even the exact same wording.
-If you know any other AI or Tool (Free to use) that can do better please let me know, or if you want to help make them yourself, please contact me [minkhaung.mkks@gmail.com](mailto:minkhaung.mkks@gmail.com)
+ChatGPT seems to be unable to generate diverse Biology questions, thus resulting in lots of repeated questions with even the exact same wording.
+If you know any other AI or Tool (Free to use) that can do better please let me know, or if you want to help make them yourself, please contact me [muganewahome@gmail.com](mailto:muganewahome@gmail.com)

 # Prep & Learn